Public Schools Association

 Established in 1905 the Public Schools Association, or the PSA, is an association of seven independent boys schools in Perth, Western Australia.
-The descriptor 'public school' references the historical usage of the term and the model of the British public school.
+The term "public school" references the historical usage of the term and the model of the British public school.
 The schools compete against each other in athletic competition throughout the year.
-There are three main events held annually; the Head of the River rowing regatta, The Interschool Athletics Carnival, and the Interschool Swimming Carnival.
+There are three main events held annually; the Head of the River rowing regatta, the Interschool Athletics Carnival, and the Interschool Swimming Carnival.

 History

-The PSA was formed in 1905 by Christian Brothers College, Perth (now Trinity College, Perth and Aquinas College (Perth)) the Church of England Grammar School (now Guildford Grammar School), The high school (now Hale School) and The Alexander Scotch College (now Scotch College) as a group of independent boys schools.
-The PSA invited Wesley College to join in 1952, followed by Christ Church Grammar School in 1956 and Trinity College (the continuation of Christian Brothers College without the PSA records) in 1968.
+The PSA was formed in 1905 by Christian Brothers' College, Perth (now Aquinas College), the Church of England Grammar School (now Guildford Grammar School), The High School (now Hale School) and The Alexander Scotch College (now Scotch College) as a group of independent boys schools.

+The PSA invited Wesley College to join in 1952, followed by Christ Church Grammar School in 1956 and Trinity College in 1968.

 The presidency of the PSA is held by the principal of the "host school" which rotates annually among member schools.

 To celebrate the centenary of the PSA in 2005, every student of the PSA was given a commemorative pin.